 Google is one of the most famous and innovative companies of our time.
 Forbes magazine calls it the third most valuable brand in the world.
-They’re also a complete unknown.
+That said, they were headed into new territory.

 That was the situation as Google prepared to enter a new market with Google Analytics 360 Suite, a range of analytics products for enterprise-level business.
 Google is the new kid in a well-established group of heavyweights dominated by IBM, Adobe and Oracle.
 How would Google adjust their consumer point of view and voice to speak to a hardcore B2B mindset?

 Google has plenty to offer companies at the Fortune 500 scale - innovation, simplicity, integration and a fresh approach to UI.
-This is not your old school and overly complex analytics run by huge teams of data specialists.
 The consumer expectation that technology be intuitive and simple has now spread to big business data-crunching.
-That’s an opportunity that Google was naturally well-equipped to exploit.
+That’s an opportunity that Google is naturally well-equipped to exploit.

 Google brought in Salt to help translate their brand for this new audience.
 We analyzed the business needs at every altitude -- from visionary CEO to head of marketing to director of analytics.
 This gave us the insights to lock down a detailed strategy and positioning.